defenseunicorns/uds-package-gitlab/docs/configuration.md

 - `redis`:  sets network policies for accessing a Redis-compatible server from all GitLab services (`webservice`, `toolbox`, `sidekiq`, `migrations`, `gitlab-exporter`)
 - `postgres`: sets network policies for accessing a Postgres database from all GitLab services (`webservice`, `toolbox`, `sidekiq`, `migrations`, `gitlab-exporter`)
 - `mirroring`: sets network policies that allow the gitlab repository mirroring feature to work.
 It defaults to only `https` (443) but can be set to allow the other protocols gitlab supports via the `ports` key.
-- `custom`: sets custom network policies for the GitLab namespace - this allows for custom integrations with other services (i.e. Jira)
+- `additionalNetworkAllow`: sets custom network policies for the GitLab namespace - this allows for custom integrations with other services (i.e. Jira)

 > [!NOTE]
 > Currently the GitLab UDS Package contains Istio `PeerAuthentication` exceptions to allow the `dependency` init containers to reach out and check the Redis and Postgres services.
 These are only added with `redis.internal` or `postgres.internal` set to `true` and will be removed once UDS Core [switches to native sidecars](https://github.com/defenseunicorns/uds-core/issues/536).